-Figure 1: Calculation of Billable Hours The following is a sample rate calculation for an employee receiving nine holidays, five weeks of vacation, twilve sick days, 40 hours of training/meetings, and 24 hours of other time.
-Annual Available Hours 2080 Less: Holidays 72 Funeral/Jury 8 Vacation 200 Sick Leave 17 Total Billable Hours 1642 This average number of billable hours would target a 78% availability rate (1642 divided by 2080) per trades person.
+The following is a sample ra employee receiving nine how vacation, twelve sick days, a training/meetings, and 24 how lidays, five weeks of 40 hours of

+Annual Available Hours 2080

+Less:

+Holidays 72

+Funeral/Jury 8

+Vacation 200

+Sick Leave 96

+Training and Meetings 40

+Other Total Billable Hours 24

+1642

-When we looked at the ratios of rates to direct wages, we found that they ranged from I-to-1 to 3.01-to-1.
+When we looked at the ratios of rates to direct wages, we found that they ranged from 1-to-1 to 3.01-to-1.
 In other words, if the direct wage of a plumber is \$20/hour, one institution would charge \$20 for one hour of labor and another would charge \$60.20.
 The enormous difference is because the charged rates do not cover the same things.
 In the case of the 1-to-1 ratio, the only costs recovered were the wages for that hour of labor, with no recovery for operational or administrative overhead.
 Those with greater ratios included some or all of the other overhead elements.